onubrooks/Data-Engineering-Capstone-ATP-Tennis/README.md

 This capstone project demonstrates the potential of data engineering to transform the way tennis data is analyzed and utilized, leading to valuable insights and business opportunities.

 ## Documentation and set up for the technologies used

+- Architecture: The high level project architecture can be found here: [architecture.md](/architecture.md).

 - Airflow: For detailed instructions on setting up and using Airflow, please refer to the official documentation: [https://airflow.apache.org/docs/](https://airflow.apache.org/docs/).
 Airflow DAGs architecture can be found here: [airflow.md](/airflow.md).